Travel

 Best Time to Visit Spain Month By Month

 Spain offers diverse climates, making it a year-round destination.
 January is perfect for skiing in the Pyrenees, with temperatures around 0°C (32°F).
-February brings the lively Carnival in Cádiz.
+February brings the vibrant Carnival in Cádiz.
 March is ideal for exploring Seville, with mild temperatures averaging 18°C (64°F).
 April is best for the Feria de Abril in Seville.
 May offers pleasant weather for visiting Barcelona, averaging 20°C (68°F).
 June is ideal for beachgoers in Ibiza, with temperatures reaching 28°C (82°F).
 July and August are hot, with Madrid averaging 35°C (95°F), but coastal areas like San Sebastián remain cooler.
 September is great for wine tours in La Rioja.
 October offers mild weather for hiking in the Sierra Nevada.
 November is quieter, perfect for cultural visits to cities like Toledo.
 December is festive, with Christmas markets in Valencia.

 Spain's diverse climates allow for both skiing and beach visits in the same month.This makes it a unique destination for varied travel experiences.